deringur/OpticalTracking/README.md

 ### 5) Pivot and Spin Calibration

 - Locate IGT > Pivot Calibration
-- Set INPUT as StylusToTracker  (???)
+- Set INPUT as StylusToReference
 - Set OUTPUT as StylusTipToStylus
 - Select "Start Pivot Calibration" and start pivoting the probe around a set point until calibration is finished.
 - Select "Start Spin Calibration" and spin the probe left and right until calibration is finished.